department vs division whats the difference 4475

 The Benefits of Having a Department Over a Division

 One benefit of having a department over a division is that it allows for better communication.
-When employees are working in separate units, it can be difficult to share information and coordinate actions.
+When employees work in separate units, sharing information and coordinating actions can be difficult.
 This can lead to problems and wasted time.
 Departmentalization makes it easier for everyone in the organization to communicate with each other.

 What are the differences between a Department and a Division?

-A Division, on the other hand, is a larger organizational unit within a company that oversees multiple departments or divisions.
+Conversely, a division is a larger organizational unit within a company that oversees multiple departments or divisions.
 For example, the Marketing Division would oversee the Sales, Communications, and Advertising Departments.

 Functioning of a Department